gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption asked Special Leaf.

 The old tortoise nodded.
-"Not in some years," he replied quietly, all traces of fuddlement gone from his voice.
+"A few, but not in some years," he replied quietly, all traces of fuddlement gone from his voice.

 "Why do you think they're here?"

-Special Leaf shook his head.
+Special Leaf's shook his head.
 "I don't know.
 But please,
 be very, very careful what you say,